A Comprehensive Guide to Retiring in Branford, Connecticut

 In addition to local music and museum opportunities, Branford is only a 2-hour drive to Boston, Massachusetts and “The Big Apple” – New York City!
 Those in the area enjoy day trips to both of these cities to enjoy musical acts, ballets, symphonies, and performers on some of the world’s most prestigious stages (Broadway, Carnegie Hall, Radio City Music Hall, Wang Theatre, Gillette Stadium, Berklee Performing Arts Center, and Madison Square Garden).
 For those who are interested in museums, New York City has some of the world’s best history and art exhibits in renowned institutions such as The Metropolitan Museum of Art, the Guggenheim Museum, American Museum of National History and more.

 The main highways connecting Branford are Interstate 95 and Route 1.
 Both span from Northern Maine to Southern Florida along the east coast.
 In Branford, these highways allow quick access to New Haven, New York City and Boston.

 The public transit system in the Connecticut area is called CTtransit.
 The local bus routes make frequent stops to connect a variety of different towns.
 The bus system provides options for those who want to use shuttles, express bus rides, or need connecting routes.

-Located about an hour away from Branford, Bradley International Airport (BDL) is the second largest airport in New England.
-The airport serves 6 million passengers per year.
+Located about an hour north of Branford, Bradley International Airport (BDL) is the second largest airport in New England.
+BDL serves 6 million passengers annually.
 Another option closer to Branford is the Tweed New Haven Airport (HVN) serving approximately 50,000 passengers per year with 2 destinations (Philadelphia and Nantucket – Seasonal).
 Flying to Philadelphia, travelers can connect to any destination served by American Airlines.